huggingface/transformers/src/transformers/models/mega/implementation-tasks.md

   * `MegaIntermediate` (unnecessary)
   * `MegaOutput`
 * To modify
+  * `MegaEmbeddings` - add optional token type embeddings
   * `MegaLayer` - start with something like this for the combined encoder/decoder layer
     * There's also a nice handling of cross-attention already
+    * If `output_attentions`, do we want self-attention or cross attention? both?
   * `MegaPretrainedModel` - initialization, remove checkpointing (?)